 6.)
 If an allergic reaction occurs, the victim of the bite will typically develop an ulcerative, non-healing wound that results in tissue death and can even lead to septicemia, in some cases.
 Typically, an envenomated person or animal will receive antibiotics as a precaution.

 7.)
-Females can produce two to five egg cases, each containing 20 – 50 spiderlings, during their lifespan of about 2 – 3 years!
+Females can produce 2 – 5 egg cases, each containing 20 – 50 spiderlings, during their lifespan.

 Did you know…?